Swinging Radio England Fun 50, 8th October 1966

 Beverley

-A full page of the first issue of ‘Beat Wave’ was devoted to Beverley, the singer at number 45 on the Fun 50.
-Despite being playlisted on Radio London, Radio Caroline and Radio City, as well as Radio England - and possibly other stations too - the record made no impression on the UK sales charts.
+A full page of the first issue of ‘Beat Wave’ was devoted to Beverley, the performer at number 45 on the Fun 50.
+Despite being playlisted on Radio London, Radio Caroline and Radio City, as well as Radio England, the record made no impression on the UK sales charts.
 Written by Randy Newman and produced by Denny Cordell, it was the first single released on Decca's ‘progressive’ Deram label.
 You can hear it on YouTube.
-Beverley later enjoyed success under her married name of Beverley Martyn.
+The singer later enjoyed success as Beverley Martyn.

 Home 60s Disc-Jockeys Ha 60s Disc-Jockeys N-P